aleaj/covid-p-models/README.md

 ### Where to start

 **Step 1:** Designate an administrative head of each team.
-The head will send up the list of GitHub accounts of each member to me by E-mail.
-I will invite each member as a collaborator to this repository.
+The head will send the list of GitHub accounts of each member to the teachers by E-mail.
+We will invite each member as a collaborator to this repository.
 This will give you almost full access rights to the repository, so some care will be needed to not break other people's work.
 (It's easy to not break stuff, really.)

-**Step 2:** Add the names of the students to the file `students.md` to the directory corresponding to your team.
+**Step 2:** Add the names of the members to the file `members.md` in the directory corresponding to your team.
 This will help you remember what your teams are.